 Also, don't forget sunscreen, especially at the start of summer.

 Then, to counteract the effects of wearing your flip flops, be sure to do some stretching and strength building exercises to better support your arch.

-And of course, by consistently wearing Happy Feet, The Original Foot Alignment Socks, you will help to better align your toes and increase their flexibility to help alleviate foot pain and promote healthier feet.
+And of course, by consistently wearing My-Happy Feet, The Original Foot Alignment Socks, you will help to better align your toes and increase their flexibility to help alleviate foot pain and promote healthier feet.